-Voracity flow includes IRI FACT config files, IRI CoSort SortCL .DDF and all .*cl manipulation job scripts, multiple RDBMS loader control configuration files, SQL procedures, Java programs, and O/S (shell) commands.
+Voracity flow files can include IRI FACT config files, IRI CoSort SortCL .DDF and all valid .*cl manipulation job scripts, multiple DB loader control files, SQL procedures , Java programs, and O/S (shell) commands.

 Toggle warnings and view error messages, log application statistics and runtime performance, and send audit trails to designated file targets, email recipients, and cloud-sharing users.

-Automate the execution of local or remote jobs in Workbench with Voracity's integrated scheduler:
+Automate the execution of local or remote jobs in Workbench with Voracity's integrated task scheduler: